Shyne: Early life

 Shyne was born Jamal Michael Barrow, in Belize City, to mother Frances Imeon Myvette and father Dean Barrow, who were not married.
-Shyne's mother is the sister of Michael Myvett, now going by the surname Finnegan, one of Dean Barrow's long-time political colleagues in Belize.
+Shyne's mother is the sister of Michael Myvett, going by the surname Finnegan, one of Dean Barrow's long-time political colleagues in Belize.
 Barrow's middle name comes from his uncle.
-Shyne's Jewish maternal grandmother had emigrated from Ethiopia to Belize.
+After his conversion to Judaism, Barrow claimed that his maternal grandmother, Esme Diaz, was Beta Israel and had emigrated from Ethiopia to Belize.
+However, in other interviews Barrow has stated that Diaz was a Garifuna woman from Honduras.

 As a child, Barrow lived with his mother in Brooklyn, New York City, and at times with his father in Belize.
 Dean Barrow, a lawyer and politician, later became the first Black Prime Minister of Belize of Belize in 2008.
 Barrow's mother moved to the United States when he was three years old, leaving her son between the care of her brother, Michael, and his father's sister, Denise, in Belize City.
 His father was in a relationship with another woman, and Barrow recalls: "The nigga said his two other kids were made out of love.
 It was devastating."

 At age seven, Barrow moved to Brooklyn to live with his mother, residing in Crown Heights and later East Flatbush.
 His mother supported the family through domestic work, and Barrow spent summers with his father in Belize.
 After he moved to Brooklyn, he began to develop a strong interest in the hip-hop culture of the 1980s and 1990s.
 At age 15, Barrow was shot in the shoulder during a fight in Flatbush, an injury that left a lasting scar.

 After graduating high school three years later, part of the time of which he spent attending high school in Belize at Wesley College in 1993, he enrolled in a New York City College of Technology computer program.
 He paid for his tuition by working as a bike messenger, buying an 18-speed bicycle and riding it from Brooklyn over the Brooklyn Bridge into Manhattan, where he made deliveries around the borough.
 He left NYC College of Technology to pursue a career in music.